ksarith/LazarusForgeV0/Operations/Woodworking.md

 **Description:** Precise exposure limits and synergistic effects when milling mixed local species simultaneously are not characterized.
 Sensitizer species mixed with inert species may produce combined exposures that exceed single-species thresholds at lower individual concentrations.
 **Why It Matters:** Chronic wood dust exposure causes occupational asthma, nasal cancer, and sensitization reactions that can become debilitating.
 Mixed exposure profiles are harder to evaluate than single-species profiles.
 **Resolution Path:** Until WW-004 is resolved, treat all mixed-species milling as requiring P100 half-face respirator minimum — do not rely on N95 alone.
 Cross-reference Operations/Air_Scrubber.md for source capture requirements.
+WW-005 — Non-destructive testing (NDT) standards for IFM detection are unvalidated Field Value
+Status Open
+Risk High
+Priority Critical
+Type Technical / Safety
+Blocking Yes (for processing raw urban salvage)
+Owner Operations/Woodworking.md
+First Logged 2026-05-30
+Last Reviewed 2026
+Description: The precise workflow and hardware sensitivity requirements for detecting deeply embedded ferrous and non-ferrous objects within dense hardwood logs have not been calibrated for the v0 shop environment.
+​Why It Matters: Undetected metal striking high-speed cutting machinery creates an immediate operator shrapnel hazard and can cause catastrophic failure of bootstrap tooling that cannot be easily fabricated or replaced.
+​Resolution Path: Source or fabricate a reliable deep-penetration wand metal detector.
+Establish a clear "Scan-and-Mark" workflow for all incoming urban salvage logs.
+Validate detection depth limits using a known control sample (e.g., a 16d nail driven into a test block).

 ## Drift Indicators
 Mandatory re-audit conditions for this document:
 | Trigger | Reason |